- Date of Incident

-Man who threatened CNN and ABC anchors pleads guilty to federal charge
+Man who threatened CNN and ABC anchors, politicians sentenced to three years in prison

 A California man pleaded guilty on Oct.
 15, 2021 to a federal charge of sending threatening messages to a family member of a journalist reported to be George Stephanopoulos of ABC News.
 His indictment revealed the man had also messaged nearly 50 politicians and journalists, among them Brian Stelter of CNN.